Aneal07/MERN-Estate-Project/README.md

 ## Installation

-Clone the repository:
+# Clone the repository:

-bash

 git clone https://github.com/Aneal07/MERN-Estate-Project.git

+# Navigate to the project directory:
 cd MERN-Estate-Project

-Install dependencies:
+# Install dependencies:
 npm install

-Start the server:
+# Start the server:
 npm run dev

-Running the Client:
+# Running the Client:

-If you want to run the client as well, navigate to the client directory:
+# If you want to run the client as well, navigate to the client directory:

-bash

 cd client

-Install client dependencies:
+# Install client dependencies:
 npm install

-Start the client:
+# Start the client:
 npm run dev